cncf/tag-contributor-strategy/maintainers-circle/hosting.md

  ## After Event
 1. Scrub and format notes to take out names, identifiers, add full/correct links to resources, etc.
 2. Post the notes #maintainers-circle
-3. Make sure next host is lined up
+3. Make sure next host is lined up and report to the TAG in slack or at a meeting so Chairs can report on it

 [README]: /README.md
 [issue backlog]: https://github.com/cncf/sig-contributor-strategy/issues